 On top of its natural assets, Pembrokeshire offers a treasure trove of history amidst its stately homes, formidable castles and Britain's smallest city, St Davids, home of the magnificent cathedral built by the patron saint of Wales.
 Add to this a wealth of charming boutiques and eateries, an abundance of exciting family attractions and some of the cosiest places to stay, and you’ll soon see why Pembrokeshire is loved by many as one of the top spots for a staycation in the UK.

-Our guide to things to do in Pembrokeshire covers many of the very best things to see and do during a holiday here.
+Our guide to things to do in Pembrokeshire covers many of the very best things to see and do during a short break or holiday here.
 Discover some of the most glorious beaches, the best places for delicious Welsh fare and some of the most charming places to call home for a while.
 Or if you’re already dreaming of a break here, click the button below to browse our full collection of holiday cottages in Pembrokeshire from large group accommodation to cosy romantic retreats.

 Pembrokeshire’s best beaches

 One of Pembrokeshire's best dog-friendly beaches discover swathes of soft golden sand and crystal-clear turquoise waters at beautiful Barafuindle.
 You could easily be forgiven for thinking you have landed on tropical shores with a visit to Barafundle Bay.

 Dogs: Welcome all year round.